-- Date before: delete evidence saved before the set date. - Size bigger than: delete evidence larger than the set size.

-4 Possible actions on the agent.
+- Date before: delete evidence saved before the set date. - Size bigger than: delete evidence larger than the set size. - 4 Possible actions on the agent.
 Descriptions are provided below:

 Show the agent settings log, allowing the existent settings to be edited and saved as new.
-See "Agent configuration log data" below.
+See "Agent configuration log data" on the facing page.